devoteamgcloud/flycs_sdk/docs/stored_procedures.rst

 Stored Procedures
 =====

 Flycs lets you define BigQuery stored procedures.
-These functions will be created in BigQuery during the CI/CD pipeline and usable in your transformations.
+These stored procedures will be created in BigQuery during the CI/CD pipeline and usable in your transformations.

 Example definition of a stored procedure in YAML:
 (Note that the argument mode must be specified IN, OUT or INOUT)